Optical microcavity: Traveling-wave

 Often just called "microresonators", traveling wave microcavities have a wave going around in a loop-like fashion in a preferred direction, depending on the input light direction.
 They can be in the form of whispering-gallery resonators, or as integrated ring resonators.
 Typical materials from which they are made could be semiconductors like Silicon, Silicon dioxide, silicon nitride, crystalline fluorides (CaF_{2}, MgF_{2}, SrF_{2}) or lithium niobate.
 The material is chosen such that it is low-loss and transparent in the wavelength of application desired.
 Typically, such structures are fabricated by either diamond turning or micromachining a cylindrical rod of a material (especially for fluorides and lithium niobate), or by photolithography and electron-beam lithography to produce a patterned resonator on chip (for silicon-based materials).

 When an integer number of wavelengths in the material fits in the circumference of the resonator, a resonant wave is excited by constructive interference.
 At resonance, the light field can be enhanced by several hundred to several million times, quantified by the Finesse Coefficient of the resonator.
 This also leads to an ultrahigh quality factor, meaning that light travels around the circumference many million times before decaying into the surroundings.

+Photonic atoms and molecules

+The properties of quantized confined photon states in optical micro- and nanocavities are very similar to those of confined electron states in atoms.
+Owing to this similarity, optical microcavities can be termed 'photonic atoms'.
+Taking this analogy even further, a cluster of several mutually-coupled photonic atoms forms a photonic molecule.
+When individual photonic atoms are brought into close proximity, their optical modes interact and give rise to a spectrum of hybridized super-modes of photonic molecules.
+This is very similar to what happens when two isolated systems are coupled, like two hydrogen atomic orbitals coming together to form the bonding and antibonding orbitals of the hydrogen molecule, which are hybridized super-modes of the total coupled system.